Henryk Sucharski: After Westerplatte

 After short stays in various German transit camps where the sabre was removed from his possession, on October 26, 1939 Sucharski was imprisoned in Oflag IV-A in the Hohnstein castle.
 He spent the remainder of the war in various German prisoner of war camps, including Oflag II-B in Arnswalde from June 25, 1940 and Oflag II-D in Gross-Born from May 12, 1942.
 During the evacuation of Gross-Born in March 1945 he suffered a serious accident from which he never fully recovered.

 After being liberated from the Schwerin sub-camp of the Oflag X-C Lübeck by the Americans, on May 28, 1945 Sucharski joined the Polish II Corps and was transferred to Italy, where he briefly served as a commander of the 6th Karpaty Rifles Battalion following January 25, 1946.
 On August 19, 1946, he was sent to a British military hospital in Naples where he was interviewed by Melchior Wańkowicz, who made Sucharski the main protagonist in his 1948 short story Westerplatte.
 Henryk Sucharski died from peritonitis several days after the interview, on August 30, 1946.
 The following day he was buried in the Polish war cemetery in Casamassima near Bari.
 On September 1, 1971 his ashes were returned to Poland and buried with military honours at Westerplatte, where he was posthumously decorated with the Commanders' Cross of the Virtuti Militari.
+He was exhumed again in 2022, when his remains were transferred to the new cemetery at Westerplatte.